gSchool/DNA-release-3/03-Phase-B/04_tactical_view.md

 * Your operating history will help you navigate appropriations and assist in determining what is required.
   * **Note**: you can always re-evaluate if past decision criteria is still applicable/the best criteria
 * Don’t forget about reprogramming options
-* If appropriations are impacting your program, create documentation explaining the impact its having and provide it to the BA-8 Team to support justification of a long-term solution
+* If appropriations are impacting your program, create documentation explaining the impact its having and provide it to the OSD BA-8 Team to support justification of a long-term solution

 **For _new starts_:**
 * As a new start, typically you don’t have to navigate multiple appropriations (at least initially)